Differences Between

 General Observations

-The new CopyPaste is not an upgrade like the many previous upgrades to CopyPaste because this time it was totally rewritten and rethought.
+The new CopyPaste does have not an upgrade.
+It’s totally new, rewritten and rethought.
 We changed a lot of things like, name (back to just CopyPaste), user interface (ui), behavior and features.

 1. The older CopyPaste Pro is solid and dependable.
 It’s been tested and used by a LOT of people.
 It’s a very useful and a popular app.
 In the future we might make small changes to it but it’s hard to make major changes like we have with the new CopyPaste.
 Keep CopyPaste Pro around till you are fully comfortable with the new one.

-2. The new CopyPaste which is now available is still being developed and evoleving into new areas.
-It is not an upgrade.
+2. The new CopyPaste which is now available but is still being developed and evolving.
 It’s quite different.
 The new CopyPaste will be able to network with iCloud, other services and the first CopyPaste for iOS to share clips and other info.
 It’s written in Apple’s new language Swift.
 It supports a lot of new foundational technologies (like networking, concurrency, Swift, iCloud, iOS, etc) which only could be done to a totally rewritten and new app.
 We hope to have a version for iOS soon which will synch with the Mac version.
 Thats why there will continue to be CopyPaste Pro (to maintain and slowly increment the classic version) and CopyPaste (to break new ground with new design, new features and a Mac and iOS version).

 Buying the new CopyPaste supports it’s continued development.
 We’ve been working on both now for years and will be working on them for many more.
 There’s lots of good things to come…